mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - smaller - implementing or changing code constructs to enact or change GDPs

 ### Activity, Actions and Operations.
+MOVE TO ANALYSIS DISCUSSION SECTION OF THIS CHAPTER?
 Move summary of Activity, actions, operation (as per Barab here), link to GDP as a project / unity of activity.

 RECAP - from Lit Review